High Point, North Carolina: Evolution of furniture industry

 High Point was an early center for the development of the furniture industry in the South.
 Functional furniture had been produced on a small scale since the 17th century by artisans of English ancestry who had settled in North Carolina.
 As the farming landscape of the South began to change with the end of the Civil War and slavery, cheap labor became available during the Reconstruction Era.
 The North Carolina furniture industry gained momentum in the late 19th century, and developers were attracted to High Point for its location, transportation, and cheap labor.
 The city was in the center of the Piedmont region with access to vast hardwood forests in the central and western parts of the state.
 High Point, at the junction of the railroad and a main state road, provided a centralized shipping point for the southern market.
-An agricultural depression of the 1890s drove farm workers to developing towns like High Point looking for industrial jobs.
+An agricultural depression in the 1890s drove farm workers to developing towns like High Point looking for industrial jobs.

 Upholstering at Tomlinson Chair Manufacturing, circa 1936.
 Photo by Lewis Hine.

 Factories were needed to produce affordable wooden household furniture for the southern market.
 The first furniture company, the High Point Furniture Manufacturing Company, was formed in 1889.
 Subsequently, from 1890 to 1900, 38 new furniture factories opened in the state, with 13 of those in High Point.
 The Southern Railway line was formed in 1894, and High Point was shipping eight fully loaded freight cars of furniture each day by 1898.
 By the turn of the century, High Point had become the leading furniture center in the South, with over 40 furniture companies in the city and the surrounding area.
 Meanwhile, other manufacturers set up local factories to provide related products like veneers, plate glass, mirrors, paint, and locks to furniture companies.

 Profits in the North Carolina furniture industry declined with the increasing number of factories.
-In addition to the increased competition for market shares, by 1910 the salary for competent experienced workers and rising shipping costs had cut further into the profit.
+In addition to the increased competition for market share, by 1910 the salary for competent experienced workers and rising shipping costs had cut further into the profit.
 Bankruptcies resulted from inexperienced managers who tried to sell products below the cost of production and companies that tried to expand too quickly.
 An innovative High Point company, Tomlinson Chair Co., devised incentives to give its workforce an opportunity to receive part of the profits.
 The company was one of the first to manufacture period reproduction dining and living room furniture on a large scale.
 Employees who exceeded monthly quotas received a percentage bonus.
 All workers received a life insurance policy as well.